Healthy & Active Lifestyles

 Impacts of falling for aging adults are serious and go beyond just the physical harm, but also affect emotional wellness and quality of life.
 Those who survive falls and/or serious injury may face consequences such as reduced mobility, chronic pain, increased financial burden or healthcare costs, or new fears around falling,

-The 2025 Micro Grant Opportunity is closed.
 Please check back later for future funding and partnership opportunities.